Welcome to the Duke Of Kent Lodge 5818

 When are the Lodge Meetings ?

-Masonic Meetings happen on the second Friday of each month running from October to April
+Our Masonic Meetings are held on the second Friday of each month from October to April.

 Do Freemasons raise money for charity?